stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

     6.

 The following morning Dr. Willett hastened to the Ward home to be present when the detectives arrived.
-Allen&rsquo;s destruction or imprisonment&mdash;or Curwen&rsquo;s, if one might regard the tacit claim to reincarnation as valid&mdash;he felt must be accomplished at any cost, and he communicated this conviction to Mr. Ward as they sat waiting for the men to come.
+Allen's destruction or imprisonment--or Curwen's, if one might regard the tacit claim to reincarnation as valid--he felt must be accomplished at any cost, and he communicated this conviction to Mr. Ward as they sat waiting for the men to come.
 They were downstairs this time, for the upper parts of the house were beginning to be shunned because of a peculiar nauseousness which hung indefinitely about; a nauseousness which the older servants connected with some curse left by the vanished Curwen portrait.

-  At nine o&rsquo;clock the three detectives presented themselves and immediately delivered all that they had to say.
-They had not, regrettably enough, located the Brava Tony Gomes as they had wished, nor had they found the least trace of Dr. Allen&rsquo;s source or present whereabouts; but they had managed to unearth a considerable number of local impressions and facts concerning the reticent stranger.
-Allen had struck Pawtuxet people as a vaguely unnatural being, and there was an universal belief that his thick Vandyke beard was either dyed or false&mdash;a belief conclusively upheld by the finding of such a false beard, together with a pair of dark glasses, in his room at the fateful bungalow.
+  At nine o'clock the three detectives presented themselves and immediately delivered all that they had to say.
+They had not, regrettably enough, located the Brava Tony Gomes as they had wished, nor had they found the least trace of Dr. Allen's source or present whereabouts; but they had managed to unearth a considerable number of local impressions and facts concerning the reticent stranger.
+Allen had struck Pawtuxet people as a vaguely unnatural being, and there was an universal belief that his thick Vandyke beard was either dyed or false--a belief conclusively upheld by the finding of such a false beard, together with a pair of dark glasses, in his room at the fateful bungalow.
 His voice, Mr. Ward could well testify from his one telephone conversation, had a depth and hollowness that could not be forgotten; and his glance